0xPARC/0xparc-intro-book/src/frontmatter.typ

 - $NN = {1,2,...,}$ denotes the set of _positive_ integers,
   while $ZZ = {...,-1,0,1,...}$ is the set of all integers.
   We prefer the Roman letters $m$, $n$, $N$ for integers.

+- We let $sha()$ denote your favorite one-way hash function, such as #link("https://w.wiki/KgC", "SHA-256").
+  For us, it'll take in any number of arguments of any type (you should imagine they are coerced into strings) and output a single number in $FF_q$.
+  That is,
+  $ sha : "any number of inputs" -> FF_q. $

 == Acknowledgments